Bring your pet to work. Lunchtime ping pong on the office patio. Weekly happy hours at the office.

-Perks for remote employees are more important than ever to help maintain connection with your workforce and boost morale while everyone is working from their home offices.
-With some outside-the-box thinking, you can add some unique perks to your benefits program that employees can put to good use while working from home.
+Corporate perks at work are more important than ever to help build connections and boost morale among your dispersed workforce.
+With some outside-the-box thinking, you can add some unique corporate perks to your benefits program that employees can put to good use while working from home.

 Whether they’re working in a converted bedroom or at the dining room table, your employees need a space where they can focus and accomplish their tasks as comfortably as possible.

-- Buying groceries, helping kids with distance learning, running errands, cleaning house — these tasks all take time.
+Buying groceries, running errands, cleaning house — these tasks all take time.
 Give your team the freedom to work schedules that meet their needs and enhance their productivity.

 You don’t want employees to feel like life is all work and no play when they’re based at home.
 Working from home, 25% of employees struggle to unplug from technology—and 51% of employees worry about striking a balance between work and personal time.

-- Give your team employee home perks they can enjoy off the clock.
-In addition to DashPass for Work meals they can order for their families, employees may like a subscription to a lifestyle service that has real, tangible benefits.
+Give your team perks they can enjoy off the clock.
+In addition to DashPass for Work meals they can order, employees may like a subscription to a lifestyle service that has real, tangible benefits.

-Never underestimate the power of a good meal
+4. Never underestimate the power of an employee meal program

-- With Expensed Meals, employees can schedule orders for breakfast, lunch, or dinner and an Equipped Dasher delivers it straight to their door.
-You set the budget and ordering hours on the Work Portal.
+With Employee Meals, employees can schedule orders for breakfast, lunch, or dinner and an Equipped Dasher delivers it straight to their door.
+You set the budget and ordering hours through our meal ordering platform.

-- The DashPass for Work subscription delivers great value along with delicious food.
+The DashPass for Work membership delivers great value along with delicious food.
 The company pays for the program and invites employees to enroll—when they do, employees enjoy $0 delivery fees and reduced service fees, for an average $4 to $5 savings per order.

 Brighten any workday by sending your team members thoughtful gifts.

-Switching from the office to remote work can be challenging for some people, especially during a pandemic.
-It’s understandable if some of your employees grapple with stress, depression, and loneliness without the normal contact with coworkers.
+Switching from the office to remote work can be challenging for some people.
+It’s understandable if some of your employees grapple with stress, depression, and loneliness.
 Research shows that social connection helps people navigate stressful situations with resiliency.
 And without that contact, their physical and mental health may suffer.

-- Provide resources such as emotional/mental health apps, life coaching services, and accessibility to counseling that can help people cope with the stress of today’s environment.
+Provide resources such as emotional/mental health apps, life coaching services, and accessibility to counseling that can help people cope with the stress of today’s environment.